Carol Catlin, Regent

 On Tuesday, May 6, 1902, twelve women met at the home of Belle Clay Lyons in Louisville to organize a new DAR chapter.
 These women were among fourteen who had met the previous Saturday, May 3, 1902 to resign as members of the John Marshall Chapter NSDAR.
 Reasons for the resignations have not been recorded.
 According to the minutes of May 6, 1902, the first item on the agenda was to select a name for the chapter.
-Names of historic significance to Kentucky were suggested, to be voted on at the following meeting.
-At the second meeting the name Fincastle County was chosen.
-The newly written constitution was accepted at this meeting, as well.
+At the second meeting the name Fincastle Chapter was chosen and the newly written constitution was accepted at this meeting.

 The ideals upon which the NSDAR was founded has had great appeal to the many Fincastle Daughters who sought revolutionary ancestors with a passion.
 Photographs, newspaper clippings, proclamations, and letters preserved in scrapbooks are testimony to the continued interest and support of the daughters for historic, educational and patriotic service.
 These documents take us back to times when our ancestors were rebelling against too much control, fighting the British who represented that control, and their Native American allies.
 Numerous bronze markers have been placed at the graves of Revolutionary War soldiers by Fincastle Chapter; each tribute dignified with a formal ceremony preceded by a march to the grave and led by a color guard.

-Fincastle daughters have witnessed, been a part of. stood up to, survived. and remembered, the major events chat have occurred in the city and the nation throughout the twentieth century: the revelry of'·The Roaring Twenties". the hardships of The Great Depression, The 1937 Flood, World War II, the second industrial revolution of the fifties and sixties, the turmoil associated with the order for racial integration. the 1974 tornado, to mention a few.
+Fincastle daughters have witnessed, been a part of, stood up to, survived, and remembered, the major events that have occurred in the city and the nation throughout the twentieth century:

-Fincastle Chapter celebrated its Centennial with a celebration on September 29, 2002 at Calvin Presbyterian Church in Louisville.
+Fincastle Chapter celebrated its Centennial with a celebration on September 29, 2002.
 The chapter has enjoyed a century of success under the leadership of many capable Regents.
-Currently.
-Regent Freida Freeman (Mrs. Homer C.) is maintaining the standard of excellence, guiding the chapter with much charm and grace.
-Regular monthly business meetings include interesting programs relating to history, education, or patriotism. most often featuring a guest speaker or a musical program.
-An afternoon "tea" following the program is an honored tradition.
+Currently Regents and members are maintaining the standards of excellence guiding the chapter with a keen eye on service and the interests of the 21st Century woman.
+Regular monthly business meetings include interesting programs relating to history, education, or patriotism, featuring a guest speaker, a musical program or a trip around Louisville Metropolitan vicinity.